When working with Alchemist Eating clients (or planning my own meals), I start with some basic “primal parameters”:

 What about stevia?

-Ahh, wish I had a simple Yes/No answer.
-But that’d be too easy—turns out stevia’s one of those “grey-zone, it-depends” items.
+Ahh, wish I had a simple Yes or No. But turns out, stevia’s one of those “grey-zone, it-depends” items.

 The “stevia” used as sweetener is Stevia rebaudiana—one species of many in the stevia plant family.
 Made up of the plant and its leaves, stevia in its natural form is green—whether whole or dried and powdered.